 Public events linked to the project will take place at the Jewish Museum and Tower Hamlets Local History Library and Archive from autumn 2022.
 Visit the project website.

-Project Team: Nadia Valman, Queen Mary University of London (Principal Investigator); David Feldman, Director, Birkbeck Institute for the Study of Antisemitism (Co-Investigator); Vivi Lachs, Research Fellow and historian of the Jewish East; Katy Pettit, historian of the East End.
+Project Team: Nadia Valman, Queen Mary University of London (Principal Investigator); David Feldman, Director, Birkbeck Institute for the Study of Antisemitism (Co-Investigator); Vivi Lachs, Research Fellow and historian of the Jewish East End; Katy Pettit, historian of the East End.

 The project is funded by UK Research and Innovation (Arts and Humanities Research Council) and runs 2021–2023.